wierkstudio/ciphereditor/README.md

 ## Development setup

+There are multiple ways to setup your development environment.
+The currently supported methods are:
+- Setting up your development environment manually
+- Cloning the repository locally and opening it in VSCode Remote Containers. *Allows for host installed tools like GitKraken/GitHub Desktop to work on the repository*.
+- Cloning the repository in a Container Volume (GitHub Codespaces/VSCode Remote Containers). *Repository is downloaded automatically in a Volume*.

+**We kindly request that you read all the instructions for your relevant setup at least once before proceeding**

+## Manual Development setup

 Make sure you have [Node.js](https://nodejs.org/en/) installed and use the same version as written in `.nvmrc`.

 To build the project on your own machine [download a release](https://github.com/wierkstudio/ciphereditor/releases) or clone the entire repository using Git by issuing the following command in your terminal: